-- I. Demonstrate increased knowledge of holistic development in the child (LO1) - 2.
+- 1. Demonstrate increased knowledge of holistic development in the child (LO1) - 2.
 Understand the importance of emotional wellbeing and development for children (LO2) - 3.
 Debate the influence of social context, diversity and self-esteem on a child's learning (LO3) - 4.
 Extend own skills of observation and reflection in the workplace (LO4)

-DATE OF APPROVAL: 02/2016 FACULTY/OFFICE: Academic Partnerships DATE OF IMPLEMENTATION: 09/2016 SCHOOL/PARTNER: Petroc DATE(S) OF APPROVED CHANGE: TERM/SEMESTER: All year •
+DATE OF IMPLEMENTATION: 09/2016 SCHOOL/PARTNER: Pet artnerships ос DATE(S) OF APPROVED CHANGE: TERM/SEMESTER: All y ear

 Items in this section must e considered annually and amended as appropriate, in conjunction with the Module Review Process.
 Some parts of this page may be used in the KIS return and published on the extranet as a guide for prospective students.

-Further details for current students should be provided in module guidance not es.
+Further details for current students should be provided in module guidance notes.

-ACADEMIC YEAR: 2021/22 NATIONAL COST CENTRE: 132 MODULE LEADER: OTHER MODULE STAFF
+ACADEMIC YEAR: 2022/2023 NATIONAL COST CENTRE: 132 MODULE LEADER: Kelly Hudson OTHER MODULE STAFF: